mik-p/ros_tool_deck/README.md

 1. A user may need to use different conflicting features on a robot requiring the activation and deactivation of capabilities (used with ROS capabilities interface)

+1. Hierarchically connecting 2 robots together?
+For example creating a landing pad for an aerial drone on a robotic ground vehicle (this would probably be a bad idea).